dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Git_Commands.md

+💡NOTE:
-💡NOTE: We might need to delete the <code>certificate-authority-data:</code> from /etc/kubernetes/admin.conf if an error of "Unable to connect to server.X509 certificate is valid for these ip address" persists.
+1. We might need to delete the <code>certificate-authority-data:</code> from /etc/kubernetes/admin.conf if an error of "Unable to connect to server.X509 certificate is valid for these ip address" persists.
+2. Errors like ***container runtime problem*** may occur while doing ***kubeadm init*** in that case do:

+* rm /etc/containerd/config.toml
+* systemctl restart containerd
+* kubeadm init